CICE-Consortium/CICE/doc/source/science_guide/sg_dynamics.rst

 Seabed stress
 ***************

-CICE now includes two options for calculating the seabed stress, i.e. the term in the momentum equation that represents the interaction between grounded ice keels and the seabed.
+CICE includes two options for calculating the seabed stress, i.e. the term in the momentum equation that represents the interaction between grounded ice keels and the seabed.
 The seabed stress can be activated by setting ``seabedstress`` to true in the namelist.
 The seabed stress (or basal